top of page

 Many conventional systems try to “get more effect” by pulsing faster and harder (higher |dB/dt|) and delivering dense pulse trains.
 And, yes, this increases the electrical stimulus, but:

-• It can also increase summation, SNS arousal, wind-up, and off-target stimulation.
+• Pulsing an inactive target may also increase summation, SNS arousal, wind-up, and off-target stimulation.

 RP-PEMF takes a different path: recovery-primed timing.